HIGHLIGHTS-Tennis-Wimbledon day five | Sports-Games

 - United Kingdom

-Highlights of day five of the Wimbledon tennis championships on Friday (all times GMT): 1315 RUBLEV PASSES FOGNINI TEST
+Highlights of day five of the Wimbledon tennis championships on Friday (all times GMT): 1505 JABEUR DUMPS MUGURUZA OUT

-Second seed Aryna Sabalenka broke Colombian teenager Maria Camila Osorio Serrano's serve six times in an impressive 6-0 6-3 victory, booking a place in the Wimbledon fourth round for the first time in her career.
+Tunisia's Ons Jabeur became the first Arab woman to reach the second week of Wimbledon as she rallied from a set down to beat 2017 champion Garbine Muguruza 5-7 6-3 6-2.
+1430 SAMSONOVA OUSTS STEPHENS

+Russian wildcard Liudmila Samsonova earned her 10th straight win on grass as she stunned former U.S. Open winner Sloane Stephens 6-2 2-6 6-4 to reach the last-16 of a Grand Slam for the first time in her career.
 READ MORE:

 Federer gets his sparkle back as sun shines at Wimbledon Hit or miss, but Ostapenko blazes into third round